 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-Note: While this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Gold Coast Appraisal Group LLC will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+The bottom line is, an appraiser from Gold Coast Appraisal Group LLC will help you attain the most accurate property value, so you can make profitable real estate decisions.